Nishikori advances to first ATP semi-final in two years

-World number 67 Nishikori will face the winner of a later match between Americans Denis Kudla and Mackenzie McDonald for a berth in Sunday's final on the Washington hardcourts.
+World number 67 Nishikori will face 107th-ranked Mackenzie McDonald, who eliminated fellow American Denis Kudla 6-3, 6-2, for a berth in Sunday's final on the Washington hardcourts.

 Saturday's other semi-final will send 20-year-old American wildcard Jenson Brooksby against 24th-ranked Italian 19-year-old Jannik Sinner.

 Nishikori, the 2015 Washington champion, arrived after a Tokyo Olympic quarter-final loss to top-ranked Novak Djokovic and battled jet lag when the week began.

 "I was tired coming from Japan.
 It wasn't easy," Nishikori said.
 "But I got a couple days' rest and I managed to fight through the first couple rounds.

 "I've been serving well this week.
 I make a good rhythm with my serve and that makes a huge difference."

 Now the 31-year-old Japanese star, the 2014 US Open runner-up, will play in his first semi-final since April 2019 at Barcelona.

 Nishikori could reach his first ATP final since taking the most recent of his 12 career titles in January 2019 at Brisbane.